 The one player, out of all three of these lists, that I had to sort of cheat to include, was Evan Dietrich-Smith.
 He doesn't really belong in this list at all, since the Packers had no intention of him being the starter.
 Legendary center Jeff Saturday was the actual opening day starter, a 37 year old free agent acquisition that the Packers had just signed.
 In fact, Saturday did start the first 14 games, before being benched (in his defense, you have to expect a decline in performance from a 37 year old).
 Unfortunately, I don't have the combine data for Jeff Saturday, but it strikes me as very interesting to see who they replaced him with, and who is now penciled in as the opening day starter for 2013.
 That they just happened to replace him with a player who had a 4.40 short shuttle time would seem like a peculiar coincidence.
 You have to wonder how this happened.
 Did Mike McCarthy, frustrated with Saturday, say,"Put in that undrafted kid from Idaho State.
 Yeah the one who has been lurking around here for 4 years, and only started 3 games.
 I'm feeling lucky!"
 It seems unlikely that Dietrich-Smith's excellent short shuttle time was a factor they consciously considered when making this move, since teams haven't shown many signs that this factor registers with them as terribly important in their draft decisions.
 Nonetheless, the undrafted oddball rose to the top of the heap, sort of like Jeff Saturday, who was also an undrafted player.

-Among the names in this list, Will Montgomery's might not be a household name.
+Among the players in this list, Will Montgomery's might not be a household name.
 Still his story is kind of interesting.
 Drafted at the very end of the 7th round, back in 2006, it is probably safe to say people expected very little of him.
 He bounced around the league, going from the Panthers, to the Jets, and finally to the Redskins, starting only 15 games in his first 6 years in the league, mostly at guard.
 Then in 2011, someone got the bright idea to give him a shot at the center position, and according to Pro Football Focus, he flourished with this switch, and was ranked as their 5th overall center for the 2012 season.
 The possibility that people would discover this hidden ability to play center, shortly before Montgomery turned 30, kind of strikes me as a cruel joke.

 There is also the peculiar situation with Samson Satele (4.29 Short Shuttle), who started the first 11 games for the Colts, before suffering a knee injury.
 So, here's a quick trivia question.
 Who finished the remaining 5 games for the Colts?
 Why it was A.Q.
 Shipley, who just happens to have a short shuttle time of 4.40 seconds, which would also put him into Group 3 (DUN!
 DUN!
 DUN!).
 So, how did he perform, this undrafted player from the 2009 draft, who had never started a game in 4 years, on any of the three teams he had played for?
 I really have no idea, but the Ravens seemed to think that this formerly forgotten player was worth acquiring in a trade, even though they had supposedly drafted their center of the future, Gino Gradkowski, in the 2012 draft (who happens to have a short shuttle time of 4.78 seconds, uh, oh!).
 The odd coincidences seem to keep piling up.